urszkam/levelUPGitOps/README.md

 - **Security**, and
 - **Observability**.

-It reflects a real-world team collaboration workflow used in professional cloud projects, integrating infrastructure management, CI/CD pipelines, and proactive monitoring — all built and documented by the **LVL UP GitOps Team**.
+It reflects a real-world DevOps collaboration model typical for enterprise environments — integrating infrastructure management, CI/CD automation, and proactive observability — all designed and delivered by the **LVL UP GitOps Team**.

 ---